nerdschoolbergen/build-and-deploy/exercise-4/README.md

-# Exercise 4 - Deploying the app using Heroku
+# Exercise 4 - Deploying the app to Azure Static Websites

 We are going to use Azure Static Web Sites to deploy our application and make it available on the internet.